Itsfoss0/90-days-of-web/day04/README.md

 * [X] What is web hosting
 * [X] How is web hosting different from Domain hosting
 * [X] Different web hosting options
+* [X] What are the pros and trade-offs of each option